Introducing QA to Agile team

 1. Development team has never worked with QA professionals before

 Scrum suggests that Agile teams should be cross-functional.
-And most of the development teams try to follow the rule establishing Agile techniques.
+And most of the development teams try to follow this rule when establishing Agile techniques.

-However, imagine that you need a cardio surgery.
-At a hospital they say it will be performed by a dentist explaining that their team is 100% cross-functional.
+However, imagine that you need cardio surgery.
+At a hospital, they say it will be performed by a dentist explaining that their team is 100% cross-functional.
 Would you take this risk?

 For most companies, the only solution is to introduce a professional QA team.
-Introducing a QA team in most cases will affect the established process familiar to everyone, e.g., defect management should be introduced together with other QA activities that are often neglected in cross-functional teams.
+In most cases, it will affect the established process familiar to everyone, e.g., defect management should be introduced together with other QA activities that are often neglected in cross-functional teams.

-A1QA also advises to set up training sessions for development and management to give an understanding when, why, and for sure, how QA works.
-Regular (informal) Q&A by QA (Questions and Answers by Quality Assurance) sessions are a very popular way to get adevelopment team involved in what QA engineers are doing.
+a1qa also advises to set up training sessions for development and management to give an understanding when, why, and for sure, how QA works.
+Regular (informal) Q&A by quality assurance sessions are a very popular way to get a development team involved in what QA engineers are doing.

 2. Development or QA team has no experience working Agile

-At the same time, to be effective in Agile the team should spend at least 2-3 full Sprints to get accustomed to the speed and process, to understand the best practices, to feel the team responsibility, and to get used to each other.
+At the same time, to be effective in Agile, the team should spend at least 2-3 full Sprints to get accustomed to the speed and process, understand the best practices, feel the team responsibility, and get used to each other.

 The most effective Agile teams are those that have been working with no staff changes for 3+ months.
-During this timeframe a team will go through some successful and unacceptable sprints, define their own velocity, get more familiar with estimates and risks based on their team experience.
+During this timeframe, a team will go through some successful and unacceptable Sprints, define their own velocity, get more familiar with estimates and risks based on their team experience.

-They may give a hand to newcomers, share the knowledge and expertise.
-A1QA try to balance Agile teams starting with at least 75% of Scrum-guru-s and keeping teams unchanged for 6 months and more.
-We also do an introductory training in Scrum for all team members who are joining A1QA team as well as for development teams.
+a1qa tries to balance Agile teams starting with at least 75% of Scrum gurus and keeping teams unchanged for 6 months and more.
+We also do an introductory training in Scrum for all crew members who are joining a1qa team as well as for development teams.

 3. Communication aspect.
 Another default rule in Scrum is team co-location